waritheddine/MAPPIN/README.md

      under the "MAPPIN\data" folder.
 The name should be "gene_ontology.1_2.obo" under the data folder.

   (2.4) GO annotation file which contains GO annotations for proteins in the input networks.
-The format of this GO annotation file is compliant with the GO consortium.
+The format of this GO annotation file should be compliant with the GO consortium.

     A) File: goa_uniprot_gcrp.gaf → This set contains all GO annotations for canonical accessions from the UniProt reference proteomes for all species, which provide one protein per gene.